 The world is an inspiring place, and we might be the most advanced species.
 But sometimes, it is a good idea to look around and learn from everything around us.
 A cat stretch pose can do wonderful things for your body.
 All thanks to the observant yogi who watched a cat, interpreted its movements, and instituted this asana.

-- Parsvottanasana/ Intense Side Stretch Pose/ Pyramid Pose – How To Do And What Are Its Benefits?
+- How To Do Parsvottanasana/ Pyramid Pose And What Are Its Benefits?